lobodava/artisan-orm/README.md

 Thus a set of extensions to ADO.NET methods turned into a separate project.
 Here is a story about [Artisan.Orm or How To Reinvent the Wheel](https://www.codeproject.com/articles/1155836/artisan-orm-or-how-to-reinvent-the-wheel)!

-Finaly the *object graph saving method* required a new approach to transmitting more details about exceptional cases.
+Finaly the *object graph saving method* required a new approach to transmitting of more details about exceptional cases.
 [Artisan Way of Data Reply](https://www.codeproject.com/Articles/1181182/Artisan-Way-of-Data-Reply) became such an answer.

 ## What to read for better understanding